FAQ’s – Woodworm & Wet Rot

 Over time they become progressively wetter and slowly soften and decay, to the point of floor collapse.
 Joinery timbers that are in contact with damp masonry can also be affected and both are considerably aggravated, if the sub-floor ventilation is inadequate or the local water table is high, as this will cause humidity under the floors.
 Not to be confused with Dry Rot, which is far more serious and invasive, wet rot still needs to be dealt with, before the risk of Dry Rot occurs.

-A constant damp or musty smell when you first walk into the property.
-Floors that are ‘springy’ when you walk on them, distorted or cracked joinery timbers and the presence of wood lice or silver fish.
-If you recognise any of these, they are sure signs you may have damp and your floors have an attack of Wet Rot Fungus.
+The first signs you may have wet rot are a constant damp or musty smell when you first walk into the room, floors ‘springy’ when you walk on them, distorted or cracked joinery timbers and the presence of wood lice or silver fish.
+If you recognise any of these you are likely to have a problem with damp, which is progressively rotting your floors.
+To investigate this, floorboards will need to be lifted to inspect the sub-floor timbers, so give us a call to arrange a survey.

-It is important to source and repair the cause the moisture damp.
+It is important to source and repair the cause the wet rot.
 Floorboards are lifted to locate the extent of the weakened timbers, which are removed and carefully disposed of.

 The oversite is cleared of excess rubble and the sub-floor ventilation will be checked and improved as necessary.
 The remaining sound timbers are then cleaned and treated with a fungicidal/insecticidal preservative, prior to replacing new pre-treated timber, where the old had been removed.
 Affected joinery timbers are replaced with new, to match existing as closely as possible.